HectorVilas/minesweeper/README.md

 At this point the game can be played.
 You reveal a mine, you lose; you reveal all the empty tiles, you win.
 Now I can start working in the interface!
 As in the previous project, I want to add sliders for board width/height and number of mines (without letting the player put more mines than tiles).

 > the game have some important performance impact.
 Just moving the cursor over the tiles will make the CPU usage go up to 10%.
 Maybe it's because I'm using a lot of divs.

+# update 10
+As the game is now playable, I've been working with the `HTML` and `CSS` for the interface.
+I'm still too green with the `CSS`, but managed to make a message window that will show on top of whatever is on screen, except for the menu button at the top left.

+I also made another placeholder that will appear at the top of the board, like in the classic Minesweeper.
+It will always have the board width.

+All of this is just placeholders, now I should start placing something in those holders.